Alan-Mach/KMK-Mechanical-Keyboard/README.md

 # 2. Finding Parts
 After watching many handwired keyboard videos, I have determined the minimum list of parts that I need:
 1. micro-controller (which has already been decided as a Pi Pico)
-2. 104 switches (based on the planned layout)
+2. 104 switches (based on the intended keyset)
 3. at least 104 1N4148 diodes
-4. 7 plate-mount stabilizers (6 2u and 1 6.25u)
+4. 7 plate-mount stabilizers (6, 2u, and 1 6.25u)
 5. keycaps (with a 1.75u spacebar and at least 3 bonus/media keys)
 6. 22 gauge copper wire (at least 300ft)
 7. Any extra tools needed to build the keyboard

+These parts are mostly agnostic to keyboard layout, so the parts list can be considered before or at the same time as the keyboard layout design.
 Most of these parts will be bought on Amazon for meet their free shipping purchase requirement.

 The most important part of the keyboard is the switch, which can also be the most expensive part.
 This was especially true since I would be sourcing 104 switches.
 Therefore, my first order of business was to find the best value switch availabe on the market.
 Sound quality was an initial consideration, but I eventually dismissed it since it wasn't a priority, and finding good switches was a role better suited to a future keyboard design.
 I eventually found the Keychron K Pro switches, which came in a set of 110 switches for $16.
 Even after considering the shipping costs, its price per switch is still lower than any other switch on the market.
 This isn't even considering the fact that they came factory lubed, which will save hours of work.
 Since there were multiple colors to choose from, I chose brown because people who are unfamiliar with mechanical keyboards (me) generally prefer them.
 The only place to buy these are on Keychorn's official website, so that's where I purchased them.